 Preheat the oven to the highest temperature setting possible.

-Place the rolled naan directly on a baking sheet with the topping side up.
-Bake for about 2-4 minutes on one side or until it puffs up and starts to turn golden brown.
+Place the rolled naan on a baking sheet with the topping side up.
+Bake for about 2-4 minutes on one side until it puffs up and turns golden brown.
 Brush generously with ghee or butter and serve hot.

 Frequently Asked Questions